-Laos is wild and pure and green and clean.
+Laos is wild, pure and green.

 It is that one place in the world you never knew you needed to experience until you experience it.
-So before everyone else figures it out and makes it just another “must see” on the list, go.
+So before everyone else figures it out and makes it just another “must-see” on the list, go.